With so many types of child car seats available, knowing which one you need can be difficult. This guide can help you

 - Children must use a child car seat from birth until they are 12 years old or 135 cm tall, whichever comes first.

-- Children over 12 years old or a younger child who is more than 135 cm tall can wear a seat belt without a car seat as well.
+- Children over 12 years old or a younger child who is more than 135 cm tall can just wear a seat belt without a car seat as well.